Matsés Indians (generally referred to as

 but their vocabulary is very similar.

-The images presented in this photo gallery were taken during January of 2006 in
+The majority of the images presented in this photo gallery were taken during January of 2006 in

 the Matsés Indigenous Reserve near the Río Gálvez.